Anant3008/S72_ANANT_ECOMMERCE/readme.md

 - **React State Management:** Managed form inputs and basic state within the React app to handle login credentials.

 This login page will serve as the foundation for adding authentication functionality in the future.

 ---

+## Milestone 3: Backend Implementation - Completed

+The backend portion of the project has been completed.
+This includes setting up the server, connecting to the database, and creating basic API routes for handling product and user data.

+**Key updates include:**
+- **Express Server Setup:** Set up the backend server using Express.js to handle API requests.
+- **MongoDB Database Connection:** Established a connection to MongoDB to store user and product data.
+- **User Authentication Routes:** Created routes for user registration, login, and authentication.
+- **Product Routes:** Created routes for fetching product data and displaying it to the frontend.

+With the backend in place, the frontend can now interact with the server to handle product display, user login, and more.

+---

+## Milestone 4: User Model, Controller, and File Uploads - Completed

+In this milestone, I focused on enhancing the backend functionality by creating a user model, controller, and enabling file uploads.

+**Key updates include:**
+- **User Model:** Designed a blueprint for storing user data (name, email, password) in MongoDB, using Mongoose schemas.
+- **User Controller:** Created a controller to manage user-related actions, such as user registration and authentication.
+- **Multer Integration:** Configured Multer to handle file uploads, allowing users to upload profile pictures and store them on the server.

+### Key Concepts Covered:
+1. **What’s a Model?**
+   - A model defines how data is structured in the database.
+The **User Model** defines how user information like name, email, and password will be stored in the database using a Mongoose schema.

+2. **What’s a Controller?**
+   - A controller manages the logic of handling user requests and responses.
+The **User Controller** handles tasks like creating a new user or authenticating an existing one.

+3. **File Uploads with Multer:**
+   - Multer was integrated to enable file uploads, such as profile pictures.
+Multer stores uploaded files on the server and makes it easier to manage them.

+With these updates, the project is now capable of handling user registration and authentication, along with storing user-uploaded files like images.

+---